 The Polynesian Cultural Center is forty-two acres of tropical beauty dedicated to the nations of the Pacific Ocean.
 Those nations include Hawaii, Fiji, Aotearoa (New Zealand), Samoa, Tahiti, and Tonga.
 Each nation has their own village setting where visitors can learn about their history, customs and culture, and engage in traditional activities like making poi in Hawaii, playing the drums in Tonga, or dancing like chickens in Tahiti.
 At the end of the day, the Ha: Breath of Life show — a dramatized luau performance — will amaze your eyes and stir your soul.
 And the ice cream is pretty good, too.

-This is the largest town on the north shore of Oahu and perhaps the best place to anchor your Hawaiian vacation.
-The north shore vibe is completely different from Waikiki.
+The largest town on North Shore Oahu, Haleiwa, is perhaps the best place to anchor your Hawaiian vacation.
+The vibe up here in surfer-land is completely different from Waikiki.

-Haleiwa has terrific access to many north shore activities.
+Haleiwa has terrific access to many North Shore Oahu activities.
 Laniakea Beach is two miles away and is an easy place to hang with the sea turtles.
-Waimea, Banzai Pipeline, and Shark’s Cove are five miles north.
+Waimea, Pipeline, and Shark’s Cove are 5 miles north.

 Haleiwa town is charming and well-equipped with its markets, galleries, and restaurants.
 In-town Army Beach is beautiful, uncrowded, and has lovely sunsets.
 The famous Giovanni’s Shrimp Truck is at the south end of the strip.
 Matsumoto Shave Ice is a must-try desert Mecca.
 Teddy’s Bigger Burgers, Café Haleiwa, Kua Aina Sandwich Shop are all tasty and recommended.